pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_operational_maintenance/5_backup_recover.md

-We explain here how to backup and restore your instance of Pydio Cells, so that you do not loose data nor configuration in case of a disaster such as hard-drive failure, power loss, bad upgrade process, etc.
+Always plan for the worst.
+Take steps to limit time loss and avoid headaches by doing regular backups of your Pydio Cells instance and data.
+You'll be all set for a speedy recovery in case of a data or configuration loss (that can happen if you're hit by a disaster such as hard-drive failure, power loss, bad upgrade process, etc.)

 This procedure is adapted for simple mono-node installation.
 If you have made multi-node installation, be aware that you must backup both storage and datasource for each one of your nodes.